The Longest Way Home logo

 (1) A Chinese visa

-For Chinese Nationals, or a Tibetan National head to the border yourself.
-For everyone else, you have to be a part of a tour.
+For Chinese Nationals or a Tibetan National head to the border yourself.
+For everyone else you have to be a part of a tour.
 Period.

 Which is better?
 For me the operator.
 But, unless you are good at one on one conversation and dealing with people.
 It might be a hassle.
 Your travel agent may be able to contact them with the latest info that bit faster.

 Can I do it over the internet?
 Sure, but just like a trekking tour, it will cost a lot more.
 Doing it in person will be cheaper.
-However if stuck for time, then there may be no choice but to book online.
+However if stuck for time then there may be no choice but to book online.
 Just remember, you'll still need to give them your passport for the permit once you get there.

-Where do I find them?
+Where do I find the Tibet Overland Operators?

 Some notes:

-(1) If you do have a Chinese Visa, it will be cancelled on entry, so don't get one.
+(1) If you do have a Chinese Visa it will be cancelled on entry so don't get one.

-(3) The Tibet Group Permit must have a minimum of two people of the same nationality on it.
+• The Tibet Group Permit must have a minimum of two people of the same nationality on it.

-It is possible to get a group permit with just one persons name on it.
-But, it will cost you over $1000, and a little time (this changes randomly, so do ask).
+• It is possible to get a group permit with just one persons name on it.
+But, it will cost you over $1000, and a little time (this changes randomly, so do ask)

-The Overland Nepal Tibet Route (link to top)
+The Overland Nepal Tibet Route

 The average itinerary is for 8 days.
-Each agency will add their own wording etc. At the border your tibet guide is the one who decides what town you stay at that night.
+Each agency will add their own wording etc. At the border your Tibet guide is the one who decides what town you stay at that night.
 They will usually say weather conditions, hotel problems or whatever to work the multitude of itinerary's into one that conforms to all.
 Either way, it's still 7 days and 8 nights.

-Here's a sample Itinerary:
+Here's a sample Nepal overland to Tibet Itinerary:

 Day 01: Kathmandu - Nyalam (3750 m.).